-- j) Landscaping, lighting, graphics, and street furniture have been coordinated to create a pleasing public environment. - k) The amount of commercial use proposed (in equivalent commercial acres) is not excessive for the site as proposed, as a portion of the 48-acre Special Development District maximum commercial development.1 - The Open Space System including pedestrian walks is usable, beneficial and can logically be expected to connect to existing and/or future walks on abutting properties. - m) Open Space set aside or established pursuant to the proposed application site plan shall be made available for public use.
-The Open Space land shall be held in ownership by the applicant landowner and shall be subject to an agreement with the Town to be filed on the Land Records at the time of approval regarding the applicant landowner's responsibility for maintenance of said Open Space. - n) In applications which include residential units, the density of proposed residential units per acre is stated clearly with a comparison to that which (45-7) - o) would normally be allowed in the zone, and that such increased density request is not excessive and is of benefit to the Town. - p) In applications which include residential units, related recreational or park-like areas shall be shown and that access to residential units and facilities shall be adequately separated from access to other uses and also shall be adequately buffered from traffic and noise. - q) The residential units proposed will assist in meeting the housing needs of Cheshire. - r) There is a reasonable assurance that the developer has the financial and organizational capability to complete the project as submitted. - s) Phases of development as submitted are capable of sustained and independent existence within the standards of this section without development of subsequent phases. - t) The Special Development District will be served by public water and public sewers and that all utilities will be underground.
-(45 8)
+- f) Increased storm water run-off will be minimized wherever retention is possible and that all proper and necessary easements will have been obtained by the applicant. - g) The design and construction of buildings, other structures and facilities by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features would be consistent with the Town and its existing Town Center neighbors and would show design merit. - h) The perimeter edge of the proposed development relates to existing development with respect to such things as scale, setback, and the like. - i) Landscaping, lighting, graphics, and street furniture have been coordinated to create a pleasing public environment. - j) The amount of commercial use proposed (in equivalent commercial acres) is not excessive for the site as proposed, as a portion of the 48-acre Special Development District maximum commercial development.1 - k) The Open Space System including pedestrian walks is usable, beneficial and can logically be expected to connect to existing and/or future walks on abutting properties. - 1) Open Space set aside or established pursuant to the proposed application site plan shall be made available for public use.
+The Open Space land shall be held in ownership by the applicant landowner and shall be subject to an agreement with the Town to be filed on the Land Records at the time of approval regarding the applicant landowner's responsibility for maintenance of said Open Space. - m) In applications which include residential units, the density of proposed residential units per acre is stated clearly with a comparison to that which would normally be allowed in the zone, and that such increased density request is not excessive and is of benefit to the Town. - n) In applications which include residential units, related recreational or park-like areas shall be shown and that access to residential units and facilities shall be adequately separated from access to other uses and also shall be adequately buffered from traffic and noise. - o) The residential units proposed will assist in meeting the housing needs of Cheshire. - p) There is a reasonable assurance that the developer has the financial and organizational capability to complete the project as submitted.